 I am sure that just thinking about the Christmas Jolly makes some people shudder.
 However, once again we were not disappointed either by the weather or the level of enthusiasm and support from members.

-We had three yachts on the water.
+We chartered three yachts for this event.
 Appaloosa was booked for the weekend.
 Sea Essay for the Fri, Sat and Sun and Viola for Sat, Sun and Monday.
-Our pre-booked meal was on the Sat night in Hythe.
+Our pre-booked Christmas meal was on the Sat night in Hythe.

 On Sea Essay, we slipped at 11:00 on Fri 30 Nov for some exhilarating tacking in max 18kts of wind in the central Solent.
 We anchored near Gins Farm in the Beaulieu River for lunch after which we sailed to Cowes for the night and a meal at the Union.